learn-co-students/SQL-bear-organizer-lab-noukod-000/TUTORIAL.md

      Failure/Error: expect(@db.execute(counts_number_of_bears_with_goofy_temperments )).to eq([[1]])
 ```

-Enter following SQL-Query in your `counts_number_of_bears_with_goofy_temperments` method to count the number of bears with goofy temperments
+Enter following SQL query in your `counts_number_of_bears_with_goofy_temperments` method to count the number of bears with "goofy" temperments:

 ```ruby
 "SELECT COUNT(bears.temperament) FROM bears WHERE bears.temperament='goofy';"